 - buyer and seller are VAT registered; and

-- before the day of supply they submit the appropriate joint statement to the tax office of the purchaser.
+- before the day of supply they submit the appropriate joint statement to the tax office of the purchaser or include relevant statement in sales agreement.

 The supply of buildings, infrastructure or parts of buildings or infrastructure which should be subject to VAT (i.e. supply in the course of first occupation or within two years of the first occupation) must be VAT exempt (no option to tax allowed) if: